-In 2011, the overall German economy grew strongly, increasing by
+In 2012, the overall German economy remained steady, increasing

-3 per cent (price-adjusted) thanks to the continued robustness of
+by 0.7 per cent, thanks to the continued robustness of

-the domestic economy, and a period of marked economic weakness is,
+the domestic economy.
+A period of marked economic weakness is,

 at present, unlikely.
 In fact, development of the real economy in